yukoff/openshift-cartridge-percona-server/README.md

 ![percona-server](http://imgh.us/percona-server-logo.png) ![openshift](http://imgh.us/openshift-logo.png)

-This is a custom OpenShift cartridge providing the latest Percona Server version (5.7.11 as of April 18th 2016).
+This is a custom OpenShift cartridge providing the latest Percona Server version (5.7.15 as of October 10th 2016).

 ## Why